tilezen/vector-datasource/docs/data-sources.md

 `source:whosonfirst`

-[Who's On First](http://www.whosonfirst.org/) is an open place gazetteer created by Mapzen and is used to source neighbourhood labels.
+[Who's On First](http://www.whosonfirst.org/) is an open place gazetteer initiated by Mapzen and is used to source neighbourhood labels.